Robin131998/Assignment3/README.md

 - [ ] Integrate the index with search and tagging functionality.
 - [ ] Test the retrieval speed of the indexed data.

+### Requirements_2
+### Description:
+The system shall only display answers after the user confirms their request, enabling self-testing.

+### Assumptions:

+- Developers benefit from delayed answer access for self-paced learning.
+- This feature supports a more interactive learning process.

+### Validation Plan:

+- Test whether answers are only revealed when a user explicitly confirms.
+- Gather user feedback to ensure this feature aligns with their needs.

+### Tasks:

+- [ ]  Implement a mechanism that hides answers by default.
+- [ ]  Add a user confirmation button to reveal answers.
+- [ ] Test the user experience with this functionality.